TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/GetAndUnpack/Index.rst

 .. _installation-windows:

-Installing on a Windows server
+Installing on a Windows Server
 ==============================

 #.
 Get the Source Package from `http://typo3.org/download/